API Reference

 loading: true | undefined

-* Indicates if the input is has the "required" validation rule.
+// If the input has the "required" validation rule

 required: boolean